notayogilee/node-weather-app/README.md

-# Weather Website using Nodejs
+# Weather website using Nodejs

 This is a simple weather website to practice nodejs and calls to API.
 We first call mapbox geocoder with a location and get the latitude/logitude coordinates to use in the weaterstack API.
 This is unnecessary as the weatherstack API can take a location directly, but it was to practice chaining API calls.